Community organizing

 Community organizing is a process where people who live in proximity to each other or share some common problem come together into an organization that acts in their shared self-interest.

-Unlike those who promote more-consensual community building, community organizers generally assume that social change necessarily involves conflict and social struggle in order to generate collective power for the powerless.
+Unlike those who promote consensus-based community building, community organizers generally assume that social change necessarily involves conflict and social struggle in order to generate collective power for the powerless.
 Community organizing has as a core goal the generation of durable power for an organization representing the community, allowing it to influence key decision-makers on a range of issues over time.
 In the ideal, for example, this can get community-organizing groups a place at the table before important decisions are made.
 Community organizers work with and develop new local leaders, facilitating coalitions and assisting in the development of campaigns.
 A central goal of organizing is the development of a robust, organized, local democracy bringing community members together across differences to fight together for the interests of the community.

-Types of Community Organizing
+Types of community organizing

 Community organizers attempt to influence government, corporations, and institutions, increase direct representation within decision-making bodies, and foster general social reform more generally.
 Where negotiations fail, these organizations quickly seek to inform others outside of the organization of the issues being addressed and expose or pressure the decision-makers through a variety of means, including picketing, boycotting, sit-ins, petitioning, and electoral politics.
 Organizing groups often seek out issues they know will generate controversy and conflict.
 This allows them to draw in and educate participants, build commitment, and establish a reputation for advancing local justice.

 Community organizers generally seek to build groups that are democratic in governance, open and accessible to community members, and concerned with the general health of a specific interest group, rather than the community as a whole.
 In addition, community organizing seeks to broadly empower community members,through mobilizing efforts, with the end goal of "distributing" power and resources more equally between the community members and external political and social figures of power.
 When adapting the goal of community empowerment, organizers recognize the uneven distribution of material and social resources within society as the root cause of the community's issues.
 The process of creating empowerment starts with admitting that power gaps and resource inequalities exist in society and affects an individual's personal life.
 Though community organizers share the goal of community empowerment, community organizing itself is defined and understood in a variety ways.
 There are different approaches to community organizing.
 These include: